A sharp threshold for collapse of the random triangular group: Proof of Theorem

 To complete our argument we use the local to global principle.
-In our case the constant $K$ from Theorem \ref{local-to-global} is equal to $200/ f$.
+In our case the coefficient $K$ from Theorem \ref{local-to-global} is equal to $200/ f$.
 We need to show that the probability that there exists a diagram of size at most $240 (200/f)^2$ violating the isoperimetric inequality (\ref{eq:2}) tends to 0.
-If this is the case, then the random presentation in the $\rtg$ model a.a.s. meets the assumptions of the local to global principle, hence a.a.s. the group $\rtg$ is hyperbolic.
+If this is the case, then the random presentation in the $\rtg$ model a.a.s. meets the assumptions of the local to global principle, hence a.a.s. each diagram satisfies the isoperimetric inequality with the coefficient $(200/f)^2$.

 First, we need to count the number of all possible davKd's with precisely $m$ faces.
 To do this we take the number of all possible triangulations of a polygon which consist of exactly $m$ triangles, and then for each triangle we choose the orientation in 2 ways, the starting point in 3 ways and the label of this face in $m$ ways.